emard/ulx3s/README.md

 SDRAM, SDCARD, HDMI, FLASH, RTC, I2C, OLED but there are issues, luckily most can be fixed by [Upgrading PCB v1.7](/doc/pcb-v1.7-upgrade.md).
-ADC, AUDIO and 433.92MHz antenna are currently untested.
+ADC, AUDIO, USB2 and 433.92MHz antenna are currently untested.

 3D preview